JasonHershey/Bob-IOT/README.md

 9. Plug in network cable to Raspberry Pi (plug in other end to your computer or router).
 10. Log in to your raspberry pi

-  a.
-Open a command window that supports SSH.
+  1. Open a command window that supports SSH.
     > I use **Windows PowerShell**, and the **Git Shell**'s shell.ps1 configuration file, called from my profile at startup.

-  b.
-From your command shell, type the following command and press ENTER:
+  2. From your command shell, type the following command and press ENTER:

   ```
     ssh pi@raspberrypi.local
   ```
-  c.
-When prompted, enter the password **raspberry**
+  3. When prompted, enter the password **raspberry**

 10. Verify wi-fi tools are installed.